 We believe that you and your family deserve the highest quality food and that's why we grow our produce using methods that comply with organic standards.
 We view our farm as a living system and treat it with respect and care.
-We do not spray chemicals for pests or weeds; we just use old-fashioned back-breaking work and a couple of tractors!

 Our goal is sustainability; for the land, for farm projects, and for our local community.
 We believe there is a connection between the health of the land and your personal health through the way we grow food.
 That's why we grow more than 100 varieties of some 50 vegetables, all chosen because of their superior taste and nutritional health.

 Sisters Hill Farm, organized in 1996, rejuvenated land that flourished as Hill Crest Farm in the early days of the twentieth century.
 After Mrs. Mary Halloran willed the property to the Sisters of Charity in 1917, the sisters continued to oversee the active farm and made improvements on buildings and property until the 1940s, when the land was left fallow.

 Once again vibrant and thriving, Sisters Hill Farm now seeks to create a just relationship between people and the earth through the growth of healthy food, outreach to the poor, and community-building activities.
 An active CSA since 1999, we have grown from one acre feeding 40 members to 5 acres feeding more than 300 families.
 Each year we harvest around 90,000 pounds of the highest quality produce, and hit the 1 million pound mark in the 2014 season!